cortexapps/cli/README.rst

 Replace scorecards with draft versions and delete the draft versions
 -----------------------------------------------------------------------------

-This snippet is a companion to the above snippet.
-This snippet will replace the versions from which the drafts were created and delete the drafts.
+This recipe is a companion to the above recipe.
+This recipe will replace the versions from which the drafts were created and delete the drafts.

 .. code:: bash